canonical/proxy-confdb-demo/README.md

 **cannot resolve prerequisite assertion**

-This errror occurs when trying to acknowledge the assertion but some requisite assertions are not found on the system.
+This error occurs when trying to acknowledge the assertion but some requisite assertions are not found on the system.
 We'll need to fetch them from the Store.

 To fetch and acknowledge the `account` assertion, run: